alxmart/Python_Microsoft/README.md

-# Python_Microsoft_Courses
+# Python_Microsoft
-Python exercises / Microsoft Python courses
+Python tests and exercises from Microsoft courses.